xiangshen-dk/workshop-building-secure-apis/docs/input-validation.md

 ```bash
 curl -s $NLB_DNS/feedback |jq
 ```
-You should be able to see the last record is returned from the API.
+You should be able to see that the last record is now returned from the API.

 ## Additional input validation options

-As you have now seen, API Gateway input validation gives you basic features such as type checks and regex matching.
-In a production application, this is often not enough and you may have additional constraints on the API input.
+As you have now seen, API Gateway input validation gives you basic features such as type checking and regex matching.
+In a production application, this is often not enough and you may have additional constraints on the input to your API.

-To gain further protection, you should consider using the below in addition to the input validation features from API Gateway:
+To further protect your API, you should consider the below in addition to the input validation features discussed here:

-* Add an AWS WAF ACL to your API Gateway - check out [**Module 5**](../waf/)
+* Add an AWS WAF ACL to your API Gateway - check out [**Module 5**](../waf/).
-* Add further input validation logic in your application code itself
+* Add further input validation logic to your application code.